-- 6. if qualifying under the terms of \$803.A.5.a, at the time of high school graduation: - a. have successfully completed one of the following core curriculums: - i. high school course work constituting the TOPS core curriculum for the Opportunity, Performance and Honors Awards as defined in §704 and documented on the student's official transcript as approved by the Louisiana Department of Education; - ii. high school course work documented on the student's official transcript as approved by the Louisiana Department of Education constituting the TOPS-Tech core curriculum for the applicable year as set forth in §804. - b. for students in graduating classes prior to 2004, core units may be waived upon sworn affidavit by the principal or headmaster or authorized designee that the course was not available to the student at the school attended;
+6. if qualifying under the terms of §803.A.5.a, at the time of high school graduation:

+i. high school course work constituting the TOPS core curriculum for the Opportunity, Performance and Honors Awards as defined in §704 and documented on the student's official transcript as approved by the Louisiana Department of Education;

+ii. high school course work documented on the student's official transcript as approved by the Louisiana Department of Education constituting the TOPS-Tech core curriculum for the applicable year as set forth in §804.

+b. for students in graduating classes prior to 2004, core units may be waived upon sworn affidavit by the principal or headmaster or authorized designee that the course was not available to the student at the school attended;